 You can send the picture through the mail or electronically via our contact page.
 Just make sure to let us know the first and last names, the location and the ID number of the inmate when you send the picture to us.
 Photos of multiple people will be electronically edited for privacy purposes (without altering the originals) to keep only the prison penpal on them (simply make sure to identify your loved one when you send us the picture).

-This type of request must come from the prison penpal only.
+Profile removal requests are to be processed at the direct request of our members, by regular mail only.
 When an inmate sends a payment, Wire of Hope commits to keep the profile online for one (1) year and will not remove the profile before its expiration date, unless specified by the inmate directly (or banishment decided by the team).
 Only after getting a request directly from the member will we proceed to the removal of their profile.
 This measure is to avoid fraudulent requests from people with bad intentions towards the inmates.
 Please note that in such a case, no refund will be made to the inmate.